 Do you need to prepare the soil of self?

-I have 2 spots available – for my ten-session program – for 2 committed individuals who are ready to clean the rocks out of their flowerbed, so they can start REALLY living.
+Please note: This program is only for people who are 100% committed to clean the rocks out of their flowerbed, so they can start REALLY living!!

 If we look at an aeroplane; it’s programmed to fly a certain way.